 Clifton’s Cafeteria is a historic eatery on Grand Ave that has been a staple of Los Angeles for almost a century.
 It was closed for a while, but it just reopened its doors a few months ago (2017) to usher in the love and devotion of another generation of families.
 I got a chance to check it out for the first time a few weeks ago, and here is all the information.

 - Cost: $10-$15

 - Location: 648 S Broadway, Los Angeles, CA 90014

 - Parking: There is a structure a block away that you can park in

 Clifton’s opened in 1935 and has been operational at the same location on and off for the last 74 years.
-The cafeteria became famous because of the owners Christian faith where it is said that he never turned anyone away hungry even if they could not pay.
-The original owners sold it in 1946 then it was sold again in 2010 when it went through a 5 year renovation only be opened again in October 2015.
+The cafeteria became famous because of the owner’s Christian faith, where it is said that he never turned anyone away hungry even if they could not pay.
+The original owners sold it in 1946, then it was sold again in 2010 when it went through a five year renovation only be opened again in October 2015.

 The food itself is exactly like you remember a cafeteria being.
-You simply take your tray around and look at the different options then you pay by what you take.
-I ended up getting the $12.99 special which was a protein and two sides.
+You take your tray around and look at the different options; then you pay by what you take.
+I ended up getting the $12.99 special, which was a protein and two sides.
 I went with turkey, macaroni and cheese and vegetables.